 You could use the above time studies to plan your breakfast preparation time.
 Given that, each batch of cooking idlis takes about 16 min, a double batch for a family of four will take about 35 min (throw in 3 min buffer time) start to finish time.

 Another important tip!! – You could use the bulk of the inactive time of 13 minutes (while idlis are steaming + resting) to prepare your side dishes for the idlis.
 So, set the idlis in the cooker and then start prepping for chutneys.
 Rest assured most chutneys take less than 10 minutes to prepare.

 Does using a dhokla maker cut down your time?

 I was hoping that the batch process of dhokla maker would be faster than the idli maker.
 However, given the time taken to cut the product into squares and then unload them, the dhokla maker took about 50 sec longer than the idli maker.
 I also have to add that there is a hidden preference in all of us for the ‘tried and tested’.
 Idlis seem to make more sense if they are concave shaped discs.
-A square idli, while perfectly delicious, seemed a bit odd to the South Indian in me.
-I am sure, a Gujarati, would feel weird about a concave shaped dhokla and would be perfectly justified with that feeling.

 Do you love idlis?
 Holler your thoughts!!